Proto-Cubism: Chronophotography

 While Marey's scientific achievements in photography and chronophotography are indisputable, Muybridge's efforts were to some degree more artistic than scientific.

 After his work at the University of Pennsylvania, Muybridge travelled extensively, giving numerous lectures and demonstrations of his still photography and primitive motion picture sequences.
 At the Chicago World's Columbian Exposition of 1893, Muybridge presented a series of lectures on the "Science of Animal Locomotion" in the Zoopraxographical Hall, built specially for that purpose.
 He used his zoopraxiscope to show his moving pictures to a paying public, making the Hall the first commercial movie theater.

 Marey also made movies.
 His chronophotographic gun (1882) was capable of taking 12 consecutive frames a second, and the most interesting fact is that all the frames were recorded on the same picture.
 Using these pictures he studied a great variety of animals.
 Some call it Marey's "animated zoo".
 Marey also studied human locomotion.
 He published several books including Le Mouvement in 1894.

-His movies were at a high speed of 60 images per second and of excellent image quality: coming close to perfection in slow-motion cinematography.
+His movies were at a high speed of 60 images per second and of image quality that was considered high quality at the time: being important in slow-motion cinematography.
 His research on how to capture and display moving images helped the emerging field of cinematography.

 Towards the turn of the century, he returned to studying the movement of quite abstract forms, like a falling ball.
 His last great work, executed just before the outbreak of Fauvism in Paris, was the observation and photography of smoke trails.
 This research was partially funded by Samuel Pierpont Langley under the auspices of the Smithsonian Institution, after the two met in Paris at the Exposition Universelle (1900).